using new types without requiring an explicit argument

 Handling gaps#

-Remove all gaps from an alignment in FASTA format#
+Remove all gaps from an alignment#

 This necessarily returns a SequenceCollection.